Divide and conquer: Roman Empire

+In response they elected Vercingetorix of the Arverni to lead the unified Gallic resistance with the goal of expelling the Romans from Gaul.
+Although Vercingetorix was a leader of an exceptionally high caliber, banding together the disparate tribes as had never been done, and enforcing discipline and order on a people who never known either; and despite his innovative strategy of continual retreat before the superior legions, burning or destroying all food that they left behind them denying Caesar the set-piece battle he desired, Vercingetorix eventually erred.
+Harried by the Romans, he and his forces sheltered in the walled city of Alesia.
+Caesar entrapped them within a double ring of defensive fortifications: one to keep Vercingetorix and his army confined, the other as protection against the relief army that was sure to come, and the Romans waited.

+In the subsequent Battle of Alesia, Caesar's legions won such a crushing victory that Gallic resistance to Roman rule was no longer possible.
+Vercingetorix rode into the Roman camp alone and silently fell at the feet of Caesar, laying down his arms in token of submission in what Plutarch described as “the most famous surrender in antiquity.”
+The rest of the tribes followed, and they were integrated as the province of Roman Gaul.
+The region was eventually organized into the Tres Galliae (Gallia Belgica, Gallia Lugdunensis, and Gallia Aquitania) alongside the older Gallia Narbonensis.

 Mongol Empire

 While the Mongols imported Central Asian Muslims to serve as administrators in China, the Mongols also sent Han Chinese and Khitans from China to serve as administrators over the Muslim population in Bukhara in Central Asia, using foreigners to curtail the power of the local peoples of both lands.

-Indian subcontinent
+British India

 Some Indian historians, such as politician Shashi Tharoor, assert that the British Raj frequently used this tactic to consolidate their rule and prevent the emergence of the Indian independence movement, citing Lord Elphinstone who said that "Divide et impera was the old Roman maxim, and it should be ours."
 A Times Literary Supplement review by British historian Jon Wilson suggests that although this was broadly the case a more nuanced approach might be closer to the facts.
+On the other hand, Proponents of Hindutva, the ideology of the current and recent Indian governments over the years, stress strongly Hindu-Muslim conflict going back centuries before the arrival of the British.

 The classic nationalist position was expressed by the Indian jurist and supporter of Indian reunification Markandey Katju, who wrote in the Pakistani paper The Nation in 2013:

-On the other hand the Hindutva movement, allied to recent Indian governments, stresses strongly Hindu-Muslim conflict going back centuries before the arrival of the British.

-Likewise Historian John Keay takes a contrary position regarding British policy, writing:
+Historian John Keay takes a contrary position regarding British policy, writing:

-Similarly, General S.K.
-Sinha, former Vice-Chief of Army Staff, writes that contrary to what the notion of divide and rule would predict, the Indian Army was effectively integrated:
+General S.K.
+Sinha, former Vice-Chief of Army Staff, writes that contrary to what the notion of divide and rule would predict, the British Indian Army was effectively integrated: